jundalisay/spblist/content/en/research/keynes/general-theory/chapter-04.md

 - "wage-unit" is the money-wage of a labour-unit*.[5]

-> *Superphysics note: We rename labour unit into "hourly-common-labour" and wage unit as "hourly-common-wage".
-Keynes' use of wage-unit as the measure of value in an economy is the reason why minimum wage is established in countries
+{{< n n="We rename labour unit into 'hourly-common-labour' and wage unit as 'hourly-common-wage'.
+Keynes' use of wage-unit as the measure of value in an economy is the reason why minimum wage is established in countries" >}}

 Thus, `Wages = Employment Level * hourly-common-wage`